n0lavar/DoxygenComments/README.md

 Use a keyboard shortcut `Alt + T` for all actions.
 All lines can be enabled / disabled or configured at your discretion.
 Tag indentation can be configured for each code element.
-It is possible to insert blank lines for each tag block (as well as the beginning and end parts of the comment).

 * Create file comment with copyright info and custom text after comment, such as